There are numerous factors to consider when purchasing an RV. One of the factors to keep in mind is choosing the right RV siding types.

 When it comes to external siding for RV, there are many options.
 Wood frames typically support aluminum siding, and everything that can be fastened to wood is suitable for use on an RV.

-When you go to add your own personal touches to your RV, keep in mind that you'll have to remove the old siding and inspect the structure for rot and other issues.
+When you add your own personal touches to your RV, remember that you'll have to remove the old siding and inspect the structure for rot and other issues.
 Then, before you can add your new siding, you'll need to replace those broken frame parts with new ones.

-Even if you're merely going to put new siding on top of old, you should have the frame inspected.
-Damaged frames will be unable to support the additional weight or withstand the increased stress.
+Even if you're merely putting new siding on top of old, you should have the frame inspected.
+Damaged frames cannot support the additional weight or withstand the increased stress.